 A feature of the online catalog is the ability to send a text message to your mobile device.
 The text will contain item identifying information that can help you find the item on your library's shelves.

-In the grey bar above the item list, we see the header Text to Phone.
-In the column, under this, we see an underlined "Text" link.
+Within the item list, next to each call number will be an option to Text.
 If you click the link corresponding to your local library, you will see specific location and call number information.
 You can have this information sent to your phone via text message.